Spider Cupcakes for Halloween

 I always use Bob’s Red Mill 1-to-1 Gluten-free Flour in these cupcakes.
 King Arthur Flour Gluten-free Measure for Measure Flour works equally as well!

-If you make these cupcakes as a cake at some point, then you should really use Bob’s.
+If you plan to make these cupcakes into a cake at some point, then you should really use Bob’s.
 I talked about it in my Jack Skellington Cake post.

 Nobody I’ve made these cupcakes for has known that they’re gluten-free.
-And I’ve served these cupcakes to at least a few hundred people since 2016 or so.
+I’ve served these cupcakes to at least a few hundred people since around 2016.

 I haven’t tried a third brand in this recipe, so I can’t say for sure how well they’d work out.
 But I think as long as you’re using a flour that’s meant as a direct sub for all-purpose flour, it’s likely to work.